Skip to content

 When salicylic acid makes sense

 Salicylic acid is excellent for true acne congestion because it is oil-soluble and can help loosen clogged follicles.
-That is why it makes sense for blackheads, whiteheads, and oily clogged pores.
+The 2016 acne guidelines[5] include it among over-the-counter options, which is why it makes sense for blackheads, whiteheads, and oily clogged pores.

 But if your "acne" is mostly rosacea bumps with burning, flushing, and no comedones, salicylic acid may be too much at first.